ForestAdmin/toolbelt/README.md

 Manage Forest projects.

 - `projects:list` list existing projects.
 - `projects:get`  get the configuration of a project.

 #### Environments

 Manage Forest environments.

 - `environments:list`         manage Forest environments.
 - `environments:get`          get the configuration of an environment.
 - `environments:create`       create a new environment.
 - `environments:delete`       delete an environment.
+- `environments:copy-layout`  copy the layout from one environment to another.

 ## License
 [GPL](https://github.com/ForestAdmin/toolbelt/blob/master/LICENSE)